viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 business actions.

-So, we will make a quick comparison between RPC and REST styles to establish a foundation and explore some scenarios.
-They have some key similarities.
-They both:
+So, we will make a quick comparison between RPC and REST styles to establish a starting point and explore some scenarios.
+They have some key similarities:

-- Run over HTTP;
+- The both run over HTTP;
-- Comply with one golden rule of HTTP verbs: `GET` do not change application state;
+- Comply with the golden rule of HTTP verbs: `GET` do not change application state;
 - Embed data to update state into the payload (request body).